LiveRamp/reslang/docs/pagination.md

 #### Query params

-Since `limit` is supported for all paginated search requests, Reslang will always ensure that it is specified as a query parameter.
+Since `limit` is supported for all paginated queries, Reslang will always ensure that it is specified as a query parameter.
 If no `defaultLimit` or `maxLimit` are specified in the `pagination {}` block, then Reslang will use whatever is configured in [rules.json](../src/library/rules.json) (or default to sensible values).

 When `after` and/or `before` cursors are specified in a pagination block, Reslang will automatically add these as query parameters to the given operation, in addition to adding them to the `_pagination` response body.
 The cursors are only useful if they are present in both queries and responses.